dysthesis/dwl-patches/README.md

 ## Patching
 Since dwl follows [suckless] philosophy it doesn't provide every feature under the sun.
 To broaden dwl's functionality, one needs to get familiar with the concept of patching.
 To get your feet wet, consult [the hacking page] of the suckless website.
 Once you're ready to customize your build, proceed to the [dwl-patches wiki][wiki] which contains a categorized listing and a searchable sidebar index of all available patches.

+Since dwl is still taking shape, patches may need to be updated after larger changes to the code.
+Feel free to contribute updated versions!

 **Note**: these external patches are user-submitted content, and the authors of dwl cannot monitor them.
 Please download and review a patch before using it!

+## Compatible status bars

 ## Creating Patches
 1. Create a [Codeberg] account and fork the [dwl] repository.